frothkoetter/cdw/README.md

 ) quotation_marks_test;
 ```

-The Output is 373 rows with quotation marks and there is a warning and error level.
+The Output is 373 rows with quotation marks in the field AIRPORT and there is a warning and error level.

+NOTE: it's good practice to have a warning level i.e. here 10 rows may is acceptable and does not require cleaning.

 |failures |	should_warn	| should_error |
 | :- | :- |  :- |
 | 373 |	true |	false |

+This last test showing a WARNING and we data should clean the data.

-Out test showing that we data must be cleaned and create a branch with the name QA.
+Now we know what exactly do we create a branch with the name QA.
 ```SQL
 /*
 ** create branch